 Mariano is a stock trader who has also dabbled in Bitcoin.
 If you’re looking to copy trade someone who primarily invests in stocks, then have a look at his stats.
 He’s been trading since 2015 and has had positive annual returns each year.
 He has a risk score of 4 which is a little high, but still within my trading range.

 Santoso had a rough start on etoro but more recently has been consistently profitable.
-He seems to invest in almost everything on etoro, and has chosen to buy into Copy Funds as well, which I haven’t seen much of with the top traders.
+He seems to invest in almost everything on etoro, and has chosen to buy into Copy Portfolios as well, which I haven’t seen much of with the top traders.
 I’m not entirely sure how copy funds work with copy trading yet, and that’s something i’ll be checking with etoro.

 One of the older profiles on etoro, Dimitrios has been trading since 2012.
 His performance is a bit up and down but has been profitable for the past few years.
 So far in 2017 he has had 3 bad months.
 Hopefully he can turn it around for the rest of the year.